Bodmer/TFT_eSPI/README.md

 Some displays permit the internal TFT screen RAM to be read, a few of the examples use this feature.
 The TFT_Screen_Capture example allows full screens to be captured and sent to a PC, this is handy to create program documentation.

-The library supports Waveshare 2 and 3 colour ePaper displays using full frame buffers.
-This addition is relatively immature and thus only one example has been provided.

 The library includes a "Sprite" class, this enables flicker free updates of complex graphics.
 Direct writes to the TFT with graphics functions are still available, so existing sketches do not need to be changed.

 # Sprites